Name: Music therapy, Rhythmic Auditory Stimulation, Neurological Music Therapy

 Animal movement has been appropriately described as ‘the silent music of the body’ by English physician William Harvey.
 Our gait has a certain level of rhythm and flow, and this flow of movement is disturbed in Parkinson’s disease patients.

-Neurological music therapy focuses on restoring motor function, improving gait and reducing other symptoms of Parkinson’s disease.
+Neurological music therapy benefits in Parkinson’s disease by restoring motor function, improving gait and reducing other symptoms the disease.
 Perceiving music is a complex brain activity and requires various parts of the brain such as those dealing with auditory perception, attention and memory, rhythmic and motor function, etc.

 Owing to the intricacy, the mechanism behind music therapy for Parkinson’s is not clearly understood.
 However, in the next section, we will go over a few aspects about how music may help in neurological disorders like Parkinson’s.